Veganism is skyrocketing leaving many wondering what is a vegan diet? Here we explore what it means to be vegan and how to live a vegan life.

 - Nuts and seeds

 A vegan diet is a varied diet full of wholefoods, grains, fruits and vegetables and the occasional processed treats!
-Image credit: Yagi Studio via Getty Images
+Photo © Yagi Studio via Getty Images

 What do vegans not eat?

-Vegans do not eat meat of any kind (red, white, processed, game or any other), fish, shellfish (so no oysters either), milk and dairy products (from any animal), eggs, animal derivatives such as gelatine, honey, beeswax, shellac, carmine, fish oil or collagen.
+In summary, vegans do not eat meat of any kind, fish, shellfish, milk and dairy products, eggs, animal derivatives such as gelatine, honey, beeswax, shellac, carmine, fish oil or collagen.

 Is being vegan healthy?